 - Hersheypark Christmas Candylane is the name Hersheypark takes on for its holiday season activities.

-- Hersheypark Christmas Candylane begins Friday, November 15, 2019 and is open on select dates through January 1, 2020.
-Regular admission is $30.95 and includes admission to ZooAmerica.
+- Hersheypark Christmas Candylane is open on select dates through January 3, 2021.
+Regular admission is $39.95 when purchased online and includes admission to ZooAmerica.
 For operational hours and dates visit www.Hersheypark.com.

-- If your kids love hot chocolate purchase the $12 refillable cup and pay $1 for refills all day long.
+- If your kids love hot chocolate purchase the $13 refillable cup and drink free all day, and pay just $1 for refills on future visits to Christmas Candylane.

 - Hersheypark is very accommodating to those with food allergies and you can learn more about that here.